Nathan Bedford Forrest: Day's Gap, Chickamauga, and Paducah

 In an attempt to build a foothold to retake Chattanooga, Bragg ordered Forrest and Wheeler north after the battle in order that they might disrupt Rosecrans's fragile supply line from Nashville.
 But Forrest diverted to Knoxville, allowing Rosecrans to consolidate his hold on the city, leading Bragg to describe Forrest as "nothing more than a good raider" as he signed orders to transfer Forrest out of his command, to western Tennessee, a month or so later.
 This supposedly led to a meeting where Forrest confronted and threatened Bragg's life, calling him a coward and saying "you might as well not give me any orders, for I will not obey them", one of several instances in his career where Forrest was openly insubordinate to his superior officers.
 It is now considered to be apocryphal, although it was repeated in biographies published with Forrest's approval, suggesting it reflected his assessment of Bragg.

 On December 4, 1863, Forrest was promoted to the rank of major general.
-On March 25, 1864, Forrest's cavalry raided the town of Paducah, Kentucky, in the Battle of Paducah, during which Forrest demanded the surrender of U.S. Colonel Stephen G. Hicks: "if I have to storm your works, you may expect no quarter."
+On March 25, 1864, Forrest's cavalry raided the town of Paducah, Kentucky, in the Battle of Paducah, during which Forrest demanded the surrender of Union Colonel Stephen G. Hicks: "if I have to storm your works, you may expect no quarter."
 Hicks refused to comply with the ultimatum, and according to his subsequent report, Forrest's troops took a position and set up a battery of guns while a flag of truce was still up.
-As soon as they received the U.S. reply, they moved forward at the command of a junior officer, and the U.S. forces opened fire.
+As soon as they received the Union reply, they moved forward at the command of a junior officer, and the Union forces opened fire.
 The Confederates tried to storm the fort but were repulsed; they rallied and made two more attempts, both of which failed.